-Compliance Surveys
+Compliance and Risk-Based Surveys

-The VA and SAAs conduct compliance surveys to try to prevent deficiencies and violations of GI Bill statutory provisions, as well as to identify them and make corrections when they are found.
-Prior to P.L.
-117-76, ETIs were required to make records of progress and training, tuition and charges, and other records available upon request by an SAA or the VA in order to monitor the school's compliance.
+The VA and SAAs conduct compliance surveys and risk-based surveys to try to prevent deficiencies and violations of GI Bill statutory provisions, as well as to identify them and make corrections when they are found.
+Compliance surveys verify the propriety of veterans educational assistance payments.
+Risk-based surveys assess various legislative and VA-determined risk factors (e.g., indicators of financial instability or a rapid increase in tuition and fee charges).